Materials and Techniques

 I have recently started experimenting with smalti.
 Smalti refers to an opaque glass tile produced by pouring the molten glass into flat slabs, which are then chiseled into small bricks that can be cut and shaped further.
 Smalti originated in the Byzantine empire (4th-15th century) and can be seen in the stunning mosaics created during that time.
 The colors are deep and saturated and can be quite reflective.
 The inherent irregularity of smalti can create a highly textured mosaic.
 Smalti comes in a wide variety of hues, as well as iridescent and metallic.
 The Octopus and Anesthesia surfboards featured in the Gallery section of this website utilize both opaque and iridescent smalti.

 I adore stained glass!
 Some of the raw sheets are so beautiful, it pains me to cut it.
-Stained glass as we know today goes back as early as the 7th century, utilized in the leaded glass windows of churches and monasteries of Western Europe.
+Stained glass as we know it today goes back as early as the 7th century, utilized in the leaded glass windows of churches and monasteries of Western Europe.
 The sheer number and variety of stained glass colors, patterns, and textures available today is staggering.

 Glass fusing is the melting together of specific types of glass in a kiln to form a new, more interesting and complex piece.
 Sheets of glass are layered to form different textures, patterns, colors, and effects.